VladC24/Nest-Docker-Nginx-AWS_ecr-ecs-app/README.md

 ## CONS
 When having an application with multiple containers running on an EC2 instance, if the application has a lot of traffic, then multiple EC2 instances would be required with scaled-up service instances.
 This would add extra cost.

+The application can be further explored by using AWS EKS for deployment.